vivianchiong/TimeQuilt/README.md

 # TimeQuilt

-Time Quilt is a web application for helping the days stop blurring together.
+TimeQuilt is a cross-platform application for helping the days stop blurring together during quarantine.

 ## Requirements